 The motivations behind this line of reasoning are widely shared.
 The disagreement is mainly a question of strategy: does it help or hinder refugee protection if ‘migrants’ is taken to exclude people who qualify for refugee status?
 Opinions differ.

 Second, since the UNHCR’s mandate is focused on refugees, any problems that a residualist position causes for migration policy more broadly is not the UNHCR’s problem.
 The UNHCR specifically ‘does not consider itself to be a migration organization’ and is not geared towards more general policy areas such as migration management, migration and development, migrant smugling, or migrant integration.
 In other words, it is primarily other agencies within the UN system that have to grapple with the consequences of a residualist definition.

 Third, a residualist definition of migrants has appeal to UNHCR because it clarifies the division of labour between agencies.
-In particular, it creates a clear boundary between the turfs of the UN Migration Agency (UNHCR) and the UN Migration Agency (IOM).
+In particular, it creates a clear boundary between the turfs of the UN Refugee Agency (UNHCR) and the UN Migration Agency (IOM).
 A residualist definition of migrants implies that the UNHCR enjoys exclusive responsibility for refugees, while the IOM is only concerned with other migrants.
 This has apparently been an important motivation for UNHCR’s continued insistence that ‘migrants’ do not include refugees.

 The UNHCR makes a difference for the lives of refugees worldwide and carries out work for which the agency merits respect and admiration.
 At the same time, organizational dynamics help understand the battle over definitions.

 2. The campaign for a residualist view is fiercely effective?